aerostack2/aerostack2.github.io/_sources/_00_getting_started/source_install.rst.txt

 Build with AS2 CLI
 ------------------

-Aditionally, Aerostack2 provides with a :ref:`CLI` that is able to perform Aerostack2 build operation from any directory:
+Aditionally, Aerostack2 provides with a :ref:`CLI <development_cli>` that is able to perform Aerostack2 build operation from any directory:

 .. code-block:: bash